TheFinks/Fossology-Ninka/design/ui_mockups/command_line/mockup_walkthrough.md

 Now that we know what to expect as a user, let's look a bit "under the hood" to see how the system is going to work point-by-point.
 This is assuming the command-line model of access.
 In the final version, all these processes will be handled internally (but they should be modular enough to be taken relatively piecemeal as stand-alone packages for other projects).

 ![](Fig_D1.png "")
 The system will first call a process called run_scanners.py, which will run both FOSSology and Ninka on a given file or package.
-For simplicity’s sake (and because the package reader is not developed yet), we will use it on ninka.pl
+For simplicity's sake (and because the package reader is not developed yet), we will use it on ninka.pl

 ![](Fig_D2.png "")
 Here is a look under the hood as to how the dual scanner works.
 It's a work in progress and admittedly a bit "messy."
 However, this should give some idea as to what is going on when the scanners are called.